SWoskowiak/bee-script/README.md

 A Knex.js powered script runner CLI tool

 # installation
-yarn add bee-script
-npm install bee-script
+npm install bee-script -g

-feel free to use global install flags as wanted

 # Running
 bee-script (for now) must be run from the directory containing your knexFile.js file.
-It uses that file to establish a connection to your DB instance and initialize its tracking tables
+In addition to that you must also ensure knex (and the db drivers it needs) are installed in your project It uses that file to establish a connection to your DB instance and initialize its tracking tables

 from there you can type `bee` to see a list of all commands available to you